 With so many fun things to see and do in San Miguel de Allende, you may be forgiven for wanting to step back and take a breather from all the non-stop exploring, in order to rest and re-charge.
-Thankfully, the natural hot spring pools at La Gruta San Miguel are only a stone’s throw away from San Miguel.
+Thankfully, the natural hot springs San Miguel de Allende is only a stone’s throw away from San Miguel.
 And set in gorgeous lush gardens, La Gruta Spa will help you do just that – relax.

 Set in the state of Guanajuato in central Mexico lies the popular city of San Miguel de Allende.
 Considered one of the most beautiful places in the country and having been voted by Travel+Leisure readers as ‘The Best City in the World to Visit’ in both 2017 and 2018 and as #2 in the world in 2019 and 2020.
 San Miguel is a true delight to visit.